Internet personality: Net idols

-In Japan, a specific type of internet celebrity is known as a net idol (ネットアイドル, Netto aidoru), a sub-category of the idol industry in Japan.
+In Japan, a specific type of internet personality is known as a net idol (ネットアイドル, Netto aidoru), a sub-category of the idol industry in Japan.
 Net idols first emerged in the 1990s through personal websites and blogs when internet became more accessible, with some selling personal merchandise such as photo books through their websites.
 Around March 2007, dance covers (known as odottemita (踊ってみた)) became popular in video-sharing websites such as Niconico, which in turn led people into performing choreographed dances from anime series and idol groups.
 Notable creators of dance covers, known as odorite (踊り手), who later debuted as idols include Kozue Aikawa from Danceroid, Beckii Cruel, and Keekihime.